stcubing/15-puzzle/README.md

 ## coding process

-idk one night i decided to start coding it after hearing it in a lecture and failed completely LOL
+idk one night i decided to start coding it after hearing it in a lecture and failed to do so completely LOL

 i tried again the night after and it works so yay!! as usual i kept overthinking stuff and that was super annoying but in the end everything was much simpler than i thought.